 Invisible Infostructure #1 - Virtual Lego

-Virtualization is the key ingredient for rendering the IT infrastructure invisible and the journey towards the cloud.
+Virtualization is the key ingredient for rendering the IT infrastructure invisible and start benefiting from the cloud.
 It reduces costs and deals with the mounting complexity of divergent technology platforms.
 But there is more.
-With infrastructure rapidly composed and recomposed from 'virtual Lego’ building blocks, it enables businesses to become more agile, more responsive and faster.
-A complete, software-defined infrastructure solution stack that is deployed in minutes on any scalable, manageable ‘container’ platform.
-If it weren’t so real, it would pretty much become a metaphor for running a business with similar qualities.
+With infrastructure rapidly composed from 'virtual Lego’ building blocks, it enables businesses to become more agile, more responsive and faster.
+A complete, software-defined infrastructure solution stack deployed in minutes and applications running in unbreakable ‘containers’ that shield off all peculiarities of technology: they are more than a metaphor for running a business with similar qualities.

 Fueled by new and enhanced virtualization technologies – and accelerated by the insatiable demand for computing power – infrastructure advances rapidly.
 Even though virtualization has existed since the 1960s (originally as the logical partition of mainframe computing resources), it has now significantly evolved past the simple abstraction of pools of processors, memory and storage.
 Indeed, virtualization is becoming of age, with ultimately infrastructure capabilities combined in containers that are literally business-aware.